A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 Grace looks like sitting in silence when words are too small.

-Because when we cannot stop the inevitable, we can still refuse abandonment.
+Because when we cannot stop the inevitable, we can still refuse to let it have the last word.

 And over time—slowly, unevenly, without fanfare—grace does what it always does.
 It does not erase the loss.
 But it begins to widen the space around it, so love can breathe once more.